Research Theme 1: Synthesis and Integration of the MAS Research & Evidence Landscape

 - MAS Landscape Maps: Research, stakeholder, and governance overviews

-- Gap Analysis: a publication identifying research priorities
+- Gap Analysis: A publication identifying research priorities

-- Stakeholder Engagement Plan:
+- Stakeholder Engagement Plan

 - MAS Management Scenarios: Integrated across work packages (Q4)